Questions to Ask When Buying a New Build House

 Some restrictions placed could be concerning flooring, building work or even painting the walls.
 Always ask for permission from your freeholder before continuing with a change.

-If your property is part of a larger development, there may be restrictive covenants set out by the property builders to prevent you from changing the appearance of the home.
+If your property is part of a larger development, there may be restrictive covenants set out by the property builders to prevent you from changing the appearance of the home outside.
 Whilst researching the property, ask about restrictive covenants so you know what work would be permitted on the house.
-These restrictions could include extensions, CCTV, anything that may disrupt the uniform of the property and surrounding buildings.
+These restrictions could include extensions, CCTV, anything that may disrupt the uniform appearance of the property and surrounding buildings.

 Some properties may not allow subletting or owning pets.
 Don’t forget to read your contract thoroughly before signing and to ask for help from your solicitor before contracts are legally exchanged.